Rithsagea/Notes/content/europe/1815-1914/notes/Industrialization.md

 - e.g. Wire -> Cut Wire -> Sharpen End -> Stamp Head -> Solder Head -> Pins
 - Specialization = increased efficiency
 - History has modern impact!
+---
+12 21 2022

+---
+## Child Labor
+- kids didn't have the luxury of public schools
+- viewed, dressed & treated like small adults.
+They didn't have "childhoods"or swing sets
+- compelled to contribute to their family ("pull their weight")...
+Not just a burden
+- Living in cities was expensive (ironically they lived in extreme poverty)
+- children were more compliant than adults; if not they were beaten by capitalists!
+- if late, unproductive, or sleepy, beaten (no one cared)
+- if maimed by machines & couldn't work, fired & replaced by another child worker
+- they were small... could climb under machines / looms or in coal mines
+- they would accept 1/3 of the wage of a working man... (woman paid 1/2)
+- most started working at age 5... **luckily**, most died by 25
+## The Communication Revolution
+- Telegraph
+- Samuel Morse, Morse Code
+- Transatlantic Telegraph Cable